 Environmental, biological and economic factors affect the volume of fish delivered to FFMC in any given year.
-On a regular basis, FFMC uses effective operational planning and daily management to address these and other issues to meets its mandate and strategic objectives.
-Lake Erie walleye fishing quota increases, individual quota entitlement (IQE) buy-backs from fishers by the Government of Manitoba, and mesh size increases, both on Lake Winnipeg will affect fish deliveries.
+On a regular basis, FFMC uses effective operational planning and daily management to address these and other issues to meet its mandate and strategic objectives.